rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 - Static Java methods and attributes, e.g. `System.getProperty('user.home')`
 - instance methods and attributes on objects in the context, e.g. `db.system`

+!!! warning

-Variable names used in scripting may not contain points - a point always implies resolution of a local feature of an object, e.g. person.familyName resolves the familyName attribute/property/key of a person.
+    Variable names used in scripting may **not** contain points.
+A point always implies resolution of a local feature of an object, e.g. person.familyName resolves the familyName attribute/property/key of a person.

 ### this